juanse254/magnaflorwp/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * Added featured image import feature along with post/page/custom post.
 = 1.0.2 =
 * Bug fixed to recognize the trimmed trailing space in the CSV file
 * Added validation for  the duplicate field mapping.
 = 1.0.1 =
 * Added features to import multiple tags and categories with different delimiters.
 = 1.0.0 =
 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==
+= 5.3 =
+* Major improvements and fix updates, verify change log for upgrade.
 = 5.2 =
 * Upgrade now to get enhanced User Interface and support for latest version of All in one SEO.
 2.3.12.1.
 = 5.1.1 =